|I spent three weeks in Israel early this

 Montana.
 The letters date from 1883 to 1887 and provide insights into life in the

 late 1800's and the Laney family relations.

-I recently published a video Oregon Outdoors on YouTube
+I published a video of Oregon on YouTube presenting the scenic

 beauty of our great state.
 If you would like to see the video, click on

 the picture above (Mount Hood with Lupine in the foreground.